An Efficacy and Safety Study of Intravenous Anifrolumab to Treat Systemic Lupus Erythematosus in Pediatric Participants (BLOSSOM)

 • History of, or current diagnosis of, clinically significant non-SLE-related vasculitides.

-• History or evidence of suicidal ideation.
+• In participants aged 11 years and above: history or evidence of suicidal ideation.

 • History of any non-SLE disease that has required treatment with oral or parenteral corticosteroids for more than a total of 2 weeks within the last 24 weeks prior to signing the ICF.

-• Any positive result on Screening for human immunodeficiency virus.
+• Any positive result on screening for human immunodeficiency virus.

 • Any clinical cytomegalovirus or Epstein-Barr virus infection that has not completely resolved within 12 weeks prior to signing the ICF.